dvl-anurag/go_learning/README.md

 # go_learning

-clone the repo, and go run main.go all the basic package function executes.
+clone the repo, and go run stater.go all the basic package function executes.